t4ol1n/tif/examples/README.txt

 http://www.talend.com/professional-support/support.php
 https://jira.sopera.de/browse/IF

-Please use the contact channel that is most apropriate for your problem.
+Please use the contact channel that is most appropriate for your problem.
 General problems that apply to the Apache projects are best placed on Apache channels.
 Talend product specific questions should rather be placed on Talend channels.